tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

   "x": "rvdKcdkxwlj0Y-XZsFpz1hDPJGjnLN27IJipbmaLlaKdYfICGG6dzakG6EkdcvW0AtVV6hXBSKtdFnKQKmmD759tMYYuvKYf5o2cZnROLN5iWQ2H6vp6FlLi71a_AE5I"
 }
 ```

-Another example of a different JWK for the G2 subgroup of the Bls12381 curve is the following.
+Another example of a different JWK for the Bls12381 curve where the public key is in the G2 subgroup.

 ```
 {
   "kty": "OKP",